 Process Reference

-Flows may reference a another flow or a function (generically referred to as a process
+Flows may reference a another flow or a function (generically referred to as a process) which is defined in a

 separate definition file.
 These are "process references"